-As students grow up in our classrooms, one of the most important duties we have as teachers and citizens is to help our students make our classroom community safe and loving for all.
+As students grow up in our classrooms, one of the most important duties we have as teachers is to help our students make our classroom community safe and loving for all.
 We want our kids to become contributing members of society.
-They need to know right and wrong, and although teachers do not bear full responsibility for how a student behaves toward others, it is an important role that we play in this process.
+They need to know right and wrong, and although teachers do not bear full responsibility for how a student behaves toward others.
+It is an important role that we all play in this process.
 Today, I’d like to share five tips you can use to help your students learn to include others, to treat others with respect and dignity, and to develop a positive self esteem.

 No matter the grade you teach, great literature can ALWAYS support you in your teaching.
 We can model so many skills with literature, and as we do that, we model comprehension, thinking skills, listening skills, and how to have positive dialogue with others.
 Using quality literature to spark conversation leads to deeper thinking.
 The more kids discuss their reading and concepts, the better.
 High level questioning can do wonders.
 If you’d like a go-to author for starters, I highly recommend that you look at Julia Cook’s books.
 You can visit her website [here].